marcoslor/marcoslor/README.md

   - 🏕  Hicking;
   - 📸  Nature photographing.
 - 🧑‍💻 Work experiences:
+  - Jr. PHP Developer:
+    - 🏢 Where?
+CI&T;
+    - ℹ️: Started on a bootcamp to learn how to develop and contribute to Drupal CMS;
   - Fullstack developer internship (MAR/2022 - NOW);
     - 🏢 Where?
 Betabit Dev;
     - ℹ️ Job description: Implementing new features requested from clients, minor corrections, and fixing bugs in PHP project's back-ends (legacy PHP code and Laravel projects) and front-ends (mainly written in Vue.js and vanilla JS);